opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 62     Having found that the adjudicator acted in breach of natural justice, I turn to the issue of materiality and prejudice.
 In my view, the breach was not sufficiently material as to cause prejudice to Metropole.

-63     The High Court recognised in _Aik Heng Contracts and Services Pte Ltd v Deshin Engineering & Construction Pte Ltd_ [2015] SGHC 293 (“ _Aik Heng_ ”) at [24] that not all breaches of natural justice warrant the setting aside of an adjudication determination.
+63     The High Court recognised in _Aik Heng Contracts and Services Pte Ltd v Deshin Engineering & Construction Pte Ltd_ <span class="citation">[2015] SGHC 293</span> (“ _Aik Heng_ ”) at [24] that not all breaches of natural justice warrant the setting aside of an adjudication determination.
 There must be a material breach of natural justice.

 64     I note that unlike s 24( _b_ ) of the IAA and s 48(1)( _a_ )(vii) of the Arbitration Act (Cap 10 2002 Rev Ed) (“AA”), there is nothing s 16(3)( _c_ ) of the Act – or indeed elsewhere in the Act – which expressly requires a breach of natural justice to occasion prejudice before an adjudication determination can be set aside.